 Exvastat was founded in Cambridge by Dr David Cavalla (an experienced pharma executive with a strong background in the development of re-profiled medicines), Dr Charlotte Summers, (University Lecturer in Intensive Care Medicine in Cambridge) and Andy McElroy (CEO of the pharma development CRO, TRN).
 Exvastat has licensed the IP arising from Vrije University’s innovative work to develop the new treatment and to take the programme into the clinic.

-Exvastat started clinical development in November 2017.
+Exvastat started trials in humans in November 2017.